-Currently the Aurinia team is focused on preparations for data release prior to the end of August, 2016 and initiation of the planned Phase 3 program in 2017.
-The Company is making the necessary investments now to ensure the team has the tools to deliver future success and to meet the goal of being in a position to commercialize voclosporin in the shortest time possible to create shareholder value.
+The team is also working to ensure the timely readouts of the 48-week data for both the AURA and AURION clinical trials.
+The Company is making the necessary investments now to ensure the team has the tools to deliver future success and to meet the goal of being in a position to commercialize voclosporin in the shortest time possible to improve the lives of patients living with this disease and to create shareholder value.

-In conjunction with achieving this goal in addition to completing the current ongoing AURA and AURION trials, the Company has also moved forward with the following key activities:
+In conjunction with achieving these goals, the Company is also moving forward with the following key activities:

-- Initiating a Japanese Phase 1 trial to eliminate a requirement to conduct a stand-alone Japanese trial by incorporating Japanese patients into the future global voclosporin study program; - Manufacture of clinical drug supply; - Validate gel capsule manufacturing process at contractor's commercial facility; - Operational planning, site and CRO selection for the Phase 3 program; - In-depth assessments of major market commercial potential of voclosporin; - Advocacy outreach to support patient awareness and assist in Phase 3 enrollment and eventual market uptake; - Commence clinical operational planning including site and CRO selection for the Phase 3 program.
+- Completing a Japanese Phase 1 trial to eliminate a requirement to conduct a stand-alone Japanese trial by potentially incorporating Japanese patients into the future global voclosporin study program; - Manufacturing clinical drug supply; - Validating commercial API and gel capsule manufacturing processes; - Operational planning and site selection for the Phase 3 program; - In-depth assessments of major market commercial potential of voclosporin; - Advocacy outreach to support patient awareness and assist in Phase 3 enrollment and eventual market uptake; - Prioritizing investigator initiated clinical trials that will be supportive of voclosporin's long-term value; - Initiating the Phase 3 program for voclosporin.